OliRadlett/f28wp/README.md

 #### Roles and tasks
  ##### Diego to do:
- 1. Making options page which links the start menu with an option html page
+ 1. Making options page which links the start menu with an option html page - Completed
- 1. Characters imagies
+ 1. Characters imagies - Completed

 ##### Haia to do:
  1. Link "start game" with an HTML page called character selection